prajeshkotian/TTA4FactualProbing/README.md

 # Test-time Augmentation for Factual Probing

-This repository contains code and data for the EMNLP 2023 Findings paper *Test-time Augmentation for Factual Probing* by Go Kamoda, Benjamin Heinzerling, Keisuke Sakaguchi and Kentaro Inui.
+This repository contains code and data for the CS678 Project report based on the paper EMNLP 2023 Findings paper *Test-time Augmentation for Factual Probing* by Go Kamoda, Benjamin Heinzerling, Keisuke Sakaguchi and Kentaro Inui.
+The project is done by Joshua Hilbert, Prajesh Kotian and Durga VenkatRam.

 ## Preparations
 1. Clone this repository